PiusLucky/ImageBase64/README.md

 https://imagebase64.herokuapp.com/api/doc/?format=openapi<br>
 A Web API for encoding image to Base64 string and decoding any base64 string back to image.<br>

-# Instructions to use ImageBase64 Integrated API
+# Instructions to registering for the ImageBase64 Integrated API
 https://imagebase64.herokuapp.com/api/doc/?format=openapi<br>
 1. Click on the api endpoint [POST] /v1/rest-auth/registration/<br>
 2. Click on the "Try it Out" button <br>